 The United States National Highway Traffic Safety Administration has closed its probe into fire risks in 2.7 million older Jeep vehicles.
 The closure of the probe effectively ended a rare public standoff between US regulators and the carmaker over whether a safety recall is justified.

-In spring 2013, NHTSA asked Chrysler to recall 1992-2004 Jeep Grand Cherokees and the 2002-2007 Jeep Libertys, saying the vehicles have an increased risk of catching fire since their gasoline tanks were mounted behind the rear axle.
+In spring 2013, NHTSA asked Chrysler to recall Jeep Grand Cherokees from model years 1992 to 2004 as well as Jeep Libertys from model years 2002 to 2007, saying the vehicles have an increased risk of catching fire since their gasoline tanks were mounted behind the rear axle.

-Chrysler, however, refused to recall the vehicles in June, reversed itself weeks later and agreed to install trailer hitches on some of the vehicles for additional crash protection.
+However, weeks after refusal to recall the concerned vehicles, Chrysler reversed itself and agreed to install trailer hitches on some of the vehicles for additional crash protection.
 NHTSA said in a statement that it had "no reservations" about Chrysler's plans, despite the carmaker’s admission that a trailer hitch would not protect against the high-speed, high-impact crashes that usually result to fires.

 "Throughout this process, the agency has been in close communication with Chrysler and has no reservations at this time with their announced actions to move forward,” NHTSA said, adding that consumers should have their vehicles serviced promptly once they receive final notification from Chrysler.
 The regulator said that it will continue to monitor consumer outreach as the recall process continues.